 Sleeping the fat off

-If you’re not good at maths, that is a 55 % difference.
+If you’re not good at maths, that is a 55 % difference…

 Ghrelin rises when sleep deprived

-Sleep deprived participants reported feeling hungrier, but opportunities to “cheat” were curtailed by the constant supervision, so it was difficult to satisfy the ramped up hunger drive.
+Of course, in the experimental set up, their opportunities to “cheat” were curtailed, by the constant supervision, so it was difficult to satisfy, the ramped up hunger drive.

 If you’re going on diet, add sleep

-Dieting is always about deprivation, but if you’re dieting the one deprivation you cannot afford to include is sleep.
+Dieting is always about deprivation, but if you’re dieting, the one deprivation you cannot afford to include, is sleep.

-PS.
+NB.
 Officially, as an adult you need somewhere between 6 – 8 hours a night, err on the side of 8 hours not 6.